 If you check historical data, the current housing prices are still lower compared to the pre-Asian financial crisis, if adjusted for inflation.

-After the Asian financial crisis in 1997, property prices in Kuala Lumpur declined by 37% within a time period of just two years.
+After the Asian financial crisis in 1997, property prices in Kuala Lumpur declined by 37% within a time of just two years.
 Prices have still not recovered.

 There’s plenty of room for further price increases if we look at historical data.

-Increased interest for the MM2H
+Increased Interest For the MM2H Visa

-As mentioned above, under the MM2H program, you get a 10 year renewable visa.
+As mentioned above, under the MM2H program, you get a 10-year renewable visa.

 In 2017, the number of applications for MM2H increased by 3.4%, with Chinese buyers making the biggest group of applicants (47%).
 We see a significant increase among Hong Kong buyers as well.